lGruenzweilHTL/WMC-Pokedex/ProjectDescription.md

     -Misc:          The rest of the items are story relevant items

+## Goals
+- Create an informative website about pokemon
+- Explain the basics of the Pokemon franchise
+- Important information about all of the pokemon

+## Contents
 - Small Pokemon wiki
-- Pokedex of the first games "Pokemon Red", "Pokemon Blue", "Pokemon Green" and "Pokemon Yellow" also commonly referd to as Gen 1
+- Pokedex of the first games "Pokemon Red", "Pokemon Blue", "Pokemon Green" and "Pokemon Yellow" also commonly referred to as Generation 1
     - Statistics of every Pokemon
     - Evoulution line
     - Resistances, Weaknesses and strengths
     - Routes where you can find the Pokemon
 - Explanation of Pokemon types (Common, Legendary, etc.)

-Leon Marazovic, Lukas Grünzweil, Almir Hadic, Matyas Darabos
+## Milestones
+- [ ] Appealing Homepage
+- [ ] Pokedex of Gen 1 completed
+    - [x] Stats
+    - [ ] Locations
+    - [x] Types
+    - [ ] Details for every Pokemon on Sub-Pages
+- [x] Page on Types completed
+    - [x] Weaknesses/Resistances/Immunities
+    - [x] Type-specific moves
+    - [x] Fighting Style